Festivals of Cebu: Dinagat

 A Dinagat Festival queen together with dancers from her contingent in the Dinagat Festival 2024.

 This is the sea festival of Cordova.
 It is in honor of St. Roch.
 The name of the festival is a Cebuano word "gathering from the sea" and is reference to a method of fishing by means of picking sea life from the shoreline for food.
 The festival celebrates the rich and bountiful sea life of Cordova.
 Dancers in the Dinagat festival incorporate sea life in their dances, especially moray eels, locally known as Bakasi, which are considered a delicacy in Cordova.
 This is also why the Dinagat festival is also referred to as the "Dinagat-Bakasi festival".
 It is celebrated on August 16.

-Pintos
+Kuyayang

-This is the food festival of Bogo.
-It celebrates the Pintos, a sweet Philippine tamales that is the main delicacy of Bogo.
+This is the folk dance festival of the City of Bogo.
+It celebrates the Kuyayang, a Cebuano dance of courtship that immitates the movements of a Pondskater.
 It is in honor of St. Vincent Ferrer.
-The festival is a thanksgiving for the Pintos as the town's major source of livelihood and tourism for many people.
-The Pintos is also incorporated in the dances of the festival.
+The festival is a thanksgiving for the Graces from God and is a celebration of Bogohanon Culture and Identity.
 It is celebrated every May 26.